OpenEarthAgent: A Unified Framework for Tool-Augmented Geospatial Agents: Introduction

 Subsequent reasoning-centric approaches such as ReAct \cite{yao2022react}, DeepSeek-R1 \cite{guo2025deepseek}, and VLM-R1 \cite{shen2025vlm} introduced structured planning and, in some cases, tool-driven reasoning, transforming static perception into organized multi-step task execution.
 Recent developments such as OpenThinkIMG \cite{su2025openthinkimg} unified these advances through multi-step vision-tool interaction, where large vision-language models iteratively ``\textit{think with images}'' through executable reasoning trajectories.
 Inspired by these advances, efforts such as ThinkGeo \cite{shabbir2025thinkgeo} and Earth-Agent \cite{feng2025earth} began exploring tool-augmented reasoning for earth observation (EO).
 They demonstrate that large models can plan analytical chains but still face challenges in geospatial grounding, coordinate consistency, and physically verifiable outputs.
 These limitations highlight the need for geographically grounded agents that integrate perception with explicit and interpretable reasoning.

-Building on this motivation, we construct a comprehensive agentic corpus and training framework that integrates GIS-based layers, index-driven computations, and multisensor imagery, including both optical and SAR modalities, to support a wide spectrum of EO reasoning tasks.
-Our dataset comprises training image-query reasoning-trace instances, along with a held-out evaluation set designed to benchmark model consistency and reasoning performance across diverse geospatial scenes.
+Building on this motivation, we construct a comprehensive agentic corpus and training framework that integrates GIS layers, index-driven computations, and multisensor imagery (optical and SAR) modalities to support a wide spectrum of EO reasoning tasks.
+Our dataset comprises training image-query reasoning-traces, along with a held-out evaluation set designed to benchmark model consistency and reasoning performance.
 The data span diverse contexts, including urban infrastructure, environmental monitoring, disaster assessment, land-use mapping, and transportation analysis, and incorporate GIS operations (e.g., distance, area, zonal statistics) alongside index-based analyses such as NDVI, NBR, and NDBI.
 Each sample provides an explicit reasoning trajectory linking multiple tool calls, intermediate states, and outcomes, enabling agents to learn structured, interpretable workflows rather than static predictions.

 Central to this design is a unified tool registry that abstracts heterogeneous geospatial operators through a standardized executable schema, enabling consistent orchestration across perception, GIS computation, spectral analysis, and georeferenced raster reasoning.
 Unlike prior EO benchmarks that focus primarily on data scale, our contribution lies in coupling the dataset with an execution engine and trajectory-based policy alignment.
 This integration ensures that reasoning steps are not only generated but deterministically validated for spatial and logical consistency.
 To assess generalization and reasoning fidelity, we benchmark a broad suite of large and reasoning models, including the GPT family \cite{OpenAI2025GPT}, Qwen \cite{yang2025qwen3}, InternLM \cite{cai2024internlm2}, and other recent multimodal LLMs.
 Our dataset is constructed through a unified data-gathering pipeline, where each modality undergoes question synthesis and automated validation to ensure reasoning diversity, spatial grounding, and cross-source consistency.
 This large-scale, tool-augmented corpus bridges the divide between GIS analysis and remote-sensing perception, providing a unified setting for evaluating structured geospatial reasoning.
 This work introduces an agentic framework for remote sensing that integrates tool-based reasoning within a unified training and evaluation setup.